jasonrudolph/one-rep-max/README.md

 [![One Rep Max Screenshot #3 - Exercise List](http://img.skitch.com/20120810-ufff5k1euamqfs4fn2tfkp4jg.preview.png)](http://skitch.com/jasonrudolph/em6hn/one-rep-max-3-exercise-list "One Rep Max Screenshot #3 - Exercise List")
 [![One Rep Max Screenshot #4 - Filtering Exercise List](http://img.skitch.com/20120810-kkfhwt7txj6wbxxdimdq4hdj59.preview.png)](http://skitch.com/jasonrudolph/em6h8/one-rep-max-4-filtering-exercise-list "One Rep Max Screenshot #4 - Filtering Exercise List")
 [![One Rep Max Screenshot #5 - Logging a Set](http://img.skitch.com/20120810-n8rm87aitmu2cx8iba4egq88xd.preview.png)](http://skitch.com/jasonrudolph/em6hk/one-rep-max-5-logging-a-set "One Rep Max Screenshot #5 - Logging a Set")

+## Architecture

+One Rep Max is a "single-page application" built on top of [ClojureScript One][clojurescript-one], with [MongoHQ][] as the backend data store.

+Wikipedia [describes the interaction with a single-page app][single-page-app] as follows:

+> All necessary code – HTML, JavaScript, and CSS – is retrieved with a
+> single page load. ...
+[There is] no page reload by the browser during
+> an application session.
+All user interaction and changes of the
+> application state are handled in the context of a single Web document.
+> [As a result], the user experience becomes more continuous and fluid...

+Each user has his/her own MongoDB database hosted at MongoHQ.
+One Rep Max uses MongoHQ's REST API to fetch and persist user data.
+When you launch One Rep Max, it prompts you to provide your MongoHQ API key and database name.
+With that information, One Rep Max is able to access your database at MongoHQ and use it as the data store for your workouts.

+After One Rep Max downloads to your browser, there is no further communication between your browser and the One Rep Max server; all subsequent communication flows exclusively between your browser and api.mongohq.com, all via HTTPS.
+Your MongoHQ API key is never sent to the One Rep Max server, nor is any other user data.

 ## Open source, but not an "open source project"